Minimum Wages in Concentrated Labor Markets: Introduction

-Second, this study comprehensively examines whether and how firms monopsonistically exploit the workforce. \citet{Robinson1933} established the theory of a single profit-maximizing employer who cuts employment along a positively sloped labor supply curve to the firm to suppress workers' wages. \citet{Manning2003a} popularized the estimation of dynamic monopsony models to quantify the degree of monopsony power in the labor market.
+Second, this study comprehensively examines firms' monopsonistic conduct -- in terms of not only wages but also employment. \citet{Robinson1933} established the theory of a single profit-maximizing employer who cuts employment along a positively sloped labor supply curve to the firm to mark down workers' wages. \citet{Manning2003a} popularized the estimation of dynamic monopsony models to quantify the degree of monopsony power in the labor market.
 These semi-structural models commonly estimate rather inelastic labor supply elasticities to the single firm, indicating a high level of wage-setting power of firms \citep{SokolovaSorensen2021}.
 Similar results are obtained by another strand of the literature that regresses firm-specific employment on plausibly exogenous variation in wage rates (e.g., \citealp{Falch2010}; \citealp{StaigerEtAl2010}).
-Surprisingly, direct empirical evidence whether firms in fact exercise their monopsony power to push down wages was hardly available until recently. \citet{Webber2015} finds that firms pay lower wages when the wage elasticity of labor supply is less elastic.
-Meanwhile, the growing literature on labor market concentration delivers numerous estimates that put forward a negative impact of HHI on earnings \citep{AbelEtAl2018,AzarEtAl2017,BassaniniEtAl2021,BenmelechEtAl2020,DodiniEtAl2020,Lipsius2018,Martins2018,PragerSchmitt2021,QiuSojourner2019,Rinz2020,SchubertEtAl2020,Thoresson2021}. \citet{MarinescuEtAl2021} show that higher concentration comes along with less hires in a labor market.
-By contrast, and building on micro-level data on firms, this study is the first to simultaneously show that firms in concentrated labor markets not only suppress wages but that they also do so by reducing their employment -- the key rationale of monopsony theory.
+Except for the markets of nurses and teachers (e.g., \citealp{LuizerThornton1986}), direct empirical evidence on whether firms in fact exercise their monopsony power to push down wages was hardly available until the mid-2010s. \citet{Webber2015} shows that firms pay lower wages when labor supply is less wage-elastic.
+Meanwhile, a rapidly growing literature reports negative effects of labor market concentration on wages \citep{AzarEtAl2022,BassaniniEtAl2023,BassaniniEtAl2024,BenmelechEtAl2022,DodiniEtAl2024,MartinsMelo2024,PragerSchmitt2021,QiuSojourner2023,Rinz2022,SchubertEtAl2022,Thoresson2024}.
+In addition, \citet{MarinescuEtAl2021} show that higher concentration comes along with fewer hires in the labor market.
+By contrast, and building on micro-level data on firms, this study is the first to simultaneously show that firms in concentrated labor markets not only suppress wages but that they also do so by curtailing their employment -- the key rationale of monopsony theory.